jdrabble/running-track/README.md

 - As a user I want to be able to see all my runs together, in date order, and filter them.
 - As a user I want to be able to see total competed run distance and time by date and in total and by user.
 - As a user I want to be able to see all other users runs together (only) and be able to filter them.
 - As a user I want other users to be able to clap my planned and completed runs, but not be able to clap my own runs.
+Users should only be able to clap each run once and should be able to remove a clap.
 - As a user I want forms to be populated with values from my records and validation warnings to show if a mistake is made.
 - As a user I want the application to look simple and well laid out on different screen sizes.